 - Your lighting project is indoors, especially with ceilings lower than 20′ high

-- You are worried about hotspots and glare on a sports court or other outdoor project
+- You are worried about hotspots and glare on a sports area or other outdoor project

 - You like the look that T5D polycarbonate diffusers lend to lighting projects.

 Obviously, choosing whether or not to use a diffuser is a personal choice that only the customer can decide.
 Diffusers are not necessary and they only come standard with Access Fixtures’ No-UV – No Light Under 450 nanometers fixtures.

 If you’re worried about hot spots or glare, especially in enclosed, indoor spaces with lower ceilings, Access Fixtures recommends fixtures with diffusers.
 With polycarbonate diffusers, glare can be prevented easily, and at no additional cost.
 Purchasing any APTA, APTI, EPTA, APTU, or APTO fixture will give you the option to add a diffuser.

 If you are unsure how to light your space or are looking for guidance, Access Fixtures recommends signing up for a photometric analysis.
 A photometric analysis is a computerized simulation that utilizes the best optics possible for your lighting project.
 Click the link to the right to sign up today.

 Learn how you can add a remote control to Access Fixtures LED light fixtures equipped with 0-10v dimming.